-Her research activities include European territorial development and cohesion and she was a Scientific Expert of the ESPON2006 National Contact Point (2000-2006) and Director of the ESPON2013 National Contact Point (2008-2015) providing, in parallel, consultancy to the Greek Ministry of Development.
+Prof. Stella KYVELOU-CHIOTINI is a Greek senior expert in Spatial Planning and Sustainable Development, Blue economy and Maritime Spatial Planning.
+As part of the AM MSP, she is the geographical expert for the Eastern Mediterranean.
+Stella is Professor in “Spatial Planning and Sustainable development” and Head of the Postgraduate and Doctoral Studies at the Department of Economic and Regional Development of Panteion University of Social and Political Sciences in Athens.
+She studied Architecture-Engineering at the National Technical University of Athens (NTUA) and holds a post-graduate DEA (Diplôme d’Etudes Approfondies) and PhD in Spatial, Regional and Urban Planning of the University Paris I-Panthéon-Sorbonne.
+She is a specialist in European environmental policy (EIPA, Maastricht), local development, sustainable blue economy and Maritime Spatial Planning (MSP), carrying out research and teaching of MSP at the Department of Economic and Regional development of Panteion University.
+Her research activities include European territorial development and cohesion.
+She was a Scientific Expert of the ESPON2006 National Contact Point (2000-2006) and Director of the ESPON2013 National Contact Point (2008-2014) providing, in parallel, consultancy to the Greek Ministry of Development.
 She has been involved as expert in several MSP projects, namely SUPREME, IMP facility for the Mediterranean, MUSES, IMP facility for the Black Sea etc. and as coordinator in ESPONTrain (LP), ESPON-INTERSTRAT, ESPON-USESPON, and ESPON-on-the-Road.
-Currently she is principal investigator of the HER-SEA research project “Developing an Observation Network for Maritime Cultural Heritage (MCH/UCH) in Greece”.
-Her research interests are focusing on blue growth, maritime spatial planning, tourism and heritage, incorporation of MCH/UCH in MSP, land-sea interaction, sustainable urban development and sustainable construction, inclusive growth, geography and geopolitics.
+Currently she is principal investigator of the HER-SEA national research project “Developing an Observation Network for Maritime Cultural Heritage (MCH/UCH) in Greece” and coordinator (for Greece) of the REGINA-MSP Project dealing with Regions to boost national Maritime Spatial Planning, under the leadership of CEREMA (France) and participation of the Conference of Peripheral Maritime Regions (CPMR).
+Her research interests are focusing on blue economy, maritime spatial planning, tourism and heritage, incorporation of MCH/UCH in MSP, land-sea interaction, climate-smart MSP, sustainable urban development and construction, inclusive growth, geography and geopolitics.